Balfour Declaration: Allies and Associated Powers

 The declaration was first endorsed by a foreign government on 27 December 1917, when Serbian Zionist leader and diplomat David Albala announced the support of Serbia's government in exile during a mission to the United States.
-The French and Italian governments offered their endorsements, on 14 February and 9 May 1918, respectively.
+The French and Italian governments offered their endorsements in 1918.
 At a private meeting in London on 1 December 1918, Lloyd George and French Prime Minister Georges Clemenceau agreed to certain modifications to the Sykes–Picot Agreement, including British control of Palestine.